 After establishing a genotype and barcode identity for many individuals, we profiled their resistance to a collection of drugs.
-Arrayed collections were transferred to two liquid pools separated by mating type (MATa and MATα), and were treated as independent populations in subsequent analyses.
+Arrayed collections were transferred to two liquid pools separated by mating type (MATa and MATα).
 These pools were grown in each of 16 different anticancer and antifungal drugs (Data S3), as well as a solvent control.
 Using high-throughput strain barcode sequencing30, strain frequency was measured at five time points (corresponding to 0, 5, 10, 15, and 20 generations of overall pool growth, Fig. 1) and a drug resistance score was computed for 3,221 MATa and 3,592 MATα strains by comparing esimated growth in each drug to the solvent control (Methods, Fig. 1, Data S5).
 Strains which were initially absent in the solvent control, as well as strains which showed a considerable drug-independent growth defect, were excluded from analysis (Data S5).

 To evaluate sequencing complexity and technical reproducibility, we measured correlation between the resistance scores generated by the UP and DN barcode tags.
 Resistance scores for 8 drugs were highly correlated (r > 0.9 for both MATa and MATα populations), and moderately correlated (minimum r > 0.75) for 4 other drugs (Fig. S3 A-C).
 For the remaining 4 drugs, resistance was not highly correlated between UP and DN tags (Fig S3).
 The expected difference between UP and DN tag estimates were found to be similar in all samples, but a lack of strain-to-strain resistance in some drugs drove their poor tag correlations, and suggests that the 16 ABC transporters tested did not play a major role in mediating resistance to 4 of the tested compounds (Fig. S3C).

 Grouped Profiles Recreate Consistent Drug Resistance Relationships